Kayaking and camping adventure near Vancouver

 I have previously written about a kayaking trip to Pasley Islands, see this post.
 Note that the best time to visit is during low tide when many of the pretty white sand beaches in this area are visible and beckoning.
 To check tides head HERE, Point Atkinson being your reference station.

-With the delay due to our unplanned stay at Hutt Island we arrive at Plumper Cove Provincial Park the day after the major weekend crowd and are one of the only two groups staying in the campground that night.
+With the delay due to our unplanned stay at Hutt Island we arrive at Plumper Cove Provincial Park the day after a major weekend crowd and are one of the only two groups staying in the campground that night.
 The park ranger tells us that the night prior the camp was overflowing and we are somewhat grateful that we didn’t have to contend with that.

 With the afternoon still young we head out on foot and wearing the best shoes we have – Crocs – for a short hike to Lookout Peak, a local viewpoint.
 The view from the summit did not disappoint and on the way back we loop around to the Farm Trail and enjoy our longer return to camp thoroughly (BIG trees).
 With Covid out of the way you will also be able to visit and buy some homegrown goodies at the Barnabas Family farm.

-On Day three we head up Thornbrough Channel, having to cross the ferry route once more but once past Langdale ferry terminal we’re out of sight and into unknown waters.
+On Day 3 we head up Thornbrough Channel, having to cross the ferry route once more but once past Langdale ferry terminal we’re out of sight and into unknown waters.
 Protected from view by large Gambier Island, this channel rarely sees recreational traffic.
 Fringed by log dumps and dominated by Port Mellon pulp mill it holds little visual attraction but is nevertheless an interesting place to paddle, if for nothing else then for the mere novelty of it.
 I have seen Thornbrough Channel from high above before, looking at it from the summit of Mount Eplhinstone, and I must say that the colour of the water is astounding – that turquoise green that only glacier runoff can produce.
 From the water level, however, we do not see the hue and so just paddle along observing the unknown coast.

 Without any suitable beaches to land we are happy to see two yacht clubs at the northern end of the channel – pontoons, floats, restaurants and all.
 Who would have thought something like that lives here?